techidaily/site-buynow-reviews/source/_posts/experience-the-best-of-both-worlds-budget-and-quality-in-totobays-new-generation-sunrise-alarm.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1982456/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+## **Garmin Vivosmart 4 vs. Fitbit Charge 3**

+ I found the Garmin Vivosmart 4 much more comfortable than the Fitbit Charge 3\.
+I also like the body battery and stress monitoring features in the Vivosmart 4\.
+On the other hand, the[Fitbit Charge 3](https://www.lifewire.com/fitbit-charge-3-review-5072527) has a more accurate heart monitor (according to testing).
+The Fitbit Charge 3 (view on[Amazon](https://www.amazon.com/dp/B07FTN21JL/?tag=lifewire-onsite-prod-20&ascsubtag=5072535%7Cn5f18362fc97d487e830fd6d6cfaf2af211%7C) ) also offers a ton of workouts in its Fitbit app, and slightly more seamless activity tracking for weight training and high-intensity workouts.
+If you want a day-to-day fitness tracker to track your sleep, stress, and energy levels, the Vivosmart 4 is a great option.
+If you want a larger screen and easy tracking for activities like weight training and cycling, you may prefer the Fitbit Charge 3.

+ Final Verdict

+**A comfortable band with unique perks.**

+ The Garmin Vivosmart 4 is a great option for anyone who wants to track their sleep, stress, energy, and cardio, but there are better options out there for weight training.

 ## Specs

 * Product Name  Vivosmart 4